 About Rocky Mount & Franklin County Area

-Bordered by serene farmlands and majestic forested ridges, Rocky Mount is a thriving small town that has served as Franklin County’s government, service, and business center since 1786.
-The town provides services to many smaller rural communities, yet is within easy access to the larger cities of Roanoke, Virginia; Greensboro, North Carolina and only 20 miles from scenic Smith Mountain Lake.
+Bordered by serene farmlands and majestic forested ridges, Rocky Mount is a thriving small town that has served as Franklin County‘s government, service, and business center since 1786.
+The town provides services to many smaller rural communities, yet is within easy access to the larger cities of Roanoke, Virginia and Greensboro, North Carolina and is located only 20 miles from scenic Smith Mountain Lake.

 A short trip to the northeast delivers travelers to the Booker T. Washington National Monument in the unincorporated community of Moneta.
 The site houses an interpretive center, walking trails and reconstructions of the nineteenth century farm buildings similar to those that stood on the Burroughs Plantation where Washington was born and spent the first nine years of his life.